conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 #### User story

-I want to manage my local conda environments, so that I can be more efficient in my day-to-day work
+I want to manage my local conda environments, so that I can be more efficient in my day-to-day work.

 #### Tools they need to do their job

-Same as Alia, but primarily for individual work
+Same as Alia, but primarily for individual work.

 #### Journey with conda-store

 - Discovery
     - Internet, community spaces, conferences
 - Onboarding
-    - Docs
+    - Documentation
 - General Use
     - Install and setup conda-store locally
-    - Create envs in my personal namespace
+    - Create environments in my personal namespace
-    - Use the envs in Jupyter Notebooks
+    - Use the environments in Jupyter Notebooks
 - Collaboration
-    - Share relevant artifacts (e.g. lockfiles) with clients
+    - Share relevant artifacts (e.g., Lockfiles) with clients
 - Troubleshooting
-    - Docs, issue tracker
+    - Documentation, issue tracker

 #### Pain points or biggest challenges

 - Sometimes conda environments break while working, adding overhead
 - Environments are not always reproducible when I share them
-- Using shared artifacts with the application should be as easy as possible (think installers/executables)
+- Using the environment-creation artifacts  shared with the application should be as easy as possible (think installers/executables)

 #### Core needs

 - Reliable and quick environment creation that follow conda best practices
-- Creating reproducible envs that I can share with clients later
+- Creating reproducible environments that I can share with clients later

 ### User: Ginny